tommyrobot666/superneuromat/README.md

 Additionally, the [migration guide](https://ornl.github.io/superneuromat/guide/migration2.html) may be of use to those coming from older versions of SuperNeuroMAT.

 ## Citation
-1. Please cite SuperNeuroMAT using:
+1. Please cite the original SuperNeuroMAT using:
 	```
 	@inproceedings{date2023superneuro,
 	  title={SuperNeuro: A fast and scalable simulator for neuromorphic computing},